 A basement is a blessing (indeed), it can be used for literally anything.
-You can build a Laundry in your basement, or a place to store your stuff, or you can turn it into a room to chill out during family gatherings.
-But most of us don’t know what to do with our basements, and eventually, end up filling it up with unnecessary clutter.
+You can build a laundry in your basement, or a place to store your stuff, or you can turn it into a room to chill out during family gatherings.
+But most of us don’t know what to do with our basements, and eventually, end up filling them up with unnecessary clutter.

-After messing up your basement with every type of junk you could find on the Earth, you prefer not to visit the place again until the next decade or so (pun intended!).
+After messing up your basement with every type of junk you could find on the Earth, you prefer not to visit the place again until the next decade or so.
 But finally, when you visit it, you realize this is one of the filthiest places in the States!

 17 Smart Basement Organization Ideas